damienchallet/moment-free_sharperatios/README.md

 # moment-free_sharperatios
-This repository contains the code related to my work entitled "Moment-free Sharpe ratio estimation with total drawdown durations".
+This repository contains the code related to my work entitled "Moment-free Sharpe ratio estimation with total drawdown durations" available at http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2603682 .
 All you need to reproduce my results is here.

 In particular: